Hogan orders traffic solutions for ongoing bay bridge fixes

 Hogan and Rahn both said that years of critical repairs and maintenance to the bridge have been delayed and deferred.
 As a result, the far westbound right lane has reached the end of its service life, Hogan said.

-Engineers found that 75 percent of one section of the lane is patched and deteriorated, Hogan said.
+Engineers found that 75% of one section of the lane is patched and deteriorated, Hogan said.
 In most of the lane, half of the area is patched and deteriorated.

 The governor said that it’s projected that putting this project off further would cost upward of $200 million and take five years to complete.